multimokia/reaper-stream-overlay/README.md

 # REAPER Stream Overlay
 A stream overlay (currently just a bar) built for streaming the [REAPER](https://reaper.fm) application.
-The overlay can reflect project data as sent by the FastAPI server in `./server/main.py` which can then be used on the webpage
+The overlay can reflect project data as sent by the websocket eventlet server in `./server/main.py` which can then be used on the webpage

 To stream, simply add `http://localhost:3000` as a browser source.